lf28/BayesianDPMixturevMF/README.md

 # BayesianDPMixturevMF
 This package implements a few Bayesian inference algorithms for von Mises Fisher based mixture models

-Markup : * MvMF_inference.m: a Gibbs sampler for finite mixture of vMFs
+* MvMF_inference.m: a Gibbs sampler for finite mixture of vMFs
 * iMvMF_inference.m: a Gibbs sampler for infinite mixture or Dirichlet Process mixture of vMFs (Chinese restaurant process representation)
 * Collapsed_iMvMF_inference.m: a Gibbs sampler for infinite mixture or Dirichlet Process mixture of vMFs with the mean vectors integrated
 * Collapsed_iMCIvMF_inference.m: a Gibbs sampler for infinite mixture of conditionally independent vMFs with the mean vectors integrated

 To get started, see demo.mlx